padraignix/padraignix.github.io/_tabs/about.md

 This dovetailed nicely with a few colleagues who had been going through similar experiences in other horizon technology domains.
 Together we explored the challenges involved in adopting these emerging technologies and successfully built, proposed, and got ratified the [Zenith](https://github.com/finos/zenith) Emerging Tech Special Interest Group within [FINOS](https://finos.org/).
 Through this collaboration we hope to push the boundaries on emerging tech adoption by lowering the barriers to entry, curating the initial guidance and knowledge primers, and providing innovative ideas the support required to be explored and developed.

+At the later parts of 2023 I pivoted my career.
+After almost a decade in Finance, I made the jump to [GitHub](https://github.com/) taking a role in the Secure Access Engineering org.
+Focusing on secrets management, this represents a shift back to my roots of cryptographic services while now intersecting with promoting & supporting open-source development as well as fostering an environment to explore emerging technologies further.

 ---

 ### How did this all begin?